jannepikkarainen/whatsuphome/README.md

 44. Can ChatGPT help setting up monitoring an USB-connected printer?: https://whatsuphome.fi/whatsuphome/part44
 45. Zabbix the radio station: https://whatsuphome.fi/whatsuphome/part45
-46. Seven things to beware if you monitor your home: https://whatsuphome.fi/whatsuphome/part46
+46. Seven things to beware if you monitor your home: https://whatsuphome.fi/whatsuphome/part46 47 Does your phone battery drain faster in summer time?: https://whatsuphome.fi/whatsuphome/part47

 If you like my project, you can support me at https://www.buymeacoffee.com/jannepikkah